cllopes/reactathon/material/3_redux/3_middleware/readme.md

 #### Redux Saga

-**Redux Saga** uses an ES6 feature called [Generators](https://davidwalsh.name/es6-generators) which sllows the application flow to be started, paused, and cancelled making the asynchonous calls function more synchronously.
+**Redux Saga** uses an ES6 feature called [Generators](https://davidwalsh.name/es6-generators) which allows the application flow to be started, paused, and cancelled making the asynchronous calls function more synchronously.

-At very high levels `Generators` are functions that can have their executions **paused** and **resumed**
+At a very high level `Generators` are functions that can have their executions **paused** and **resumed**.

 From MDN :

-<cite>A generator is a special type of function that works as a factory for iterators.
-A function becomes a generator if it contains one or more yield expressions and if it uses the function* syntax.</cite>
+__A generator is a special type of function that works as a factory for iterators.
+A function becomes a generator if it contains one or more yield expressions and if it uses the function* syntax.__

 Example of generator being defined (noticed the * after the function)